Hi there, if you want to communicate more authentically & improve your relationship with yourself and others, check out

-Step 3: Say “Hi” when walking past strangers in public.
+Step 3: Improve conversation skills by saying “Hi” when walking past strangers in public.

 Keep trying this until you’re comfortable doing it.
 Without worrying about whether or not you get a response.

 Step 4: Make quick observations and verbalise them, to get out of the introvert mindset.